How Black Holes Work

 How We Detect Black Holes

-Hubble Space Telescope image of the core of galaxy NGC 4261
+Hubble Space Telescope direct image of the core of galaxy NGC 4261.

 Photo courtesy NASA/Space Telescope Science Institute Credit: L. Ferrarese (Johns Hopkins University) and NASA

-Although we cannot see black holes, we can detect or guess the presence of one by measuring its effects on objects around it.
-The following effects may be used:
+Although we cannot see black holes, we can detect or guess the presence of one by measuring its effects on objects around it, such as:

 • Mass estimates from objects orbiting a black hole or spiraling into the core